 From now onwards, we will only consider the case of repulsive electron-electron interactions, i.e., $\alpha,\beta,\gamma > 0$.
-Further, we focus on a specific case for exploring the possibility of observing enhancement of \tdos (i.e., $\Delta^{0}_{i,S_{1}}<1$) for a junction of $\nu_1=1$ and $\nu_2=1/3$ QH system.
-This case could be of relevance as in this case we break the layer symmetry (which is necessary for the observation of simultaneous \tdos enhancement and stability of the junction) by choosing distinct $\nu$ for each layer and both $\nu=1, 1/3$ represents quantum Hall state which depicts prominent plateaus in experiments\cite{laughlin1981,stormer1999,Halperin1982}.
-It is expected that \tdos enhancement for the $\nu_2=1/3$ edge will be practically impossible due to strong suppression arising form the $1/\nu$ term in $\Delta_{i,S_{1}}^{0} $ and hence we focus on the $\nu_1=1$ edge only.
-Eq.~(\ref{pertur}) implies that \tdos enhancement for $\nu_1=1$ edge will be possible only if $\beta \, \gamma > \alpha$ in the small $\alpha, \gamma$ limit which implies that the magnitude of $\alpha,\beta$ and $\gamma$ has to follow a specific hierarchy for \tdos enhancement.
-But most importantly, this inequality points to the fact that interaction parameter $\gamma$ and $\beta$ are essential for \tdos enhancement while $\alpha$ is not (i.e., $\alpha$ can be zero).
-This point is demonstrated numerically in Fig.~\ref{fig:S1 FP plots-pert} where the first figure in Fig.~\ref{fig:S1 FP plots-pert}(a) shows enhancement of \tdos in the $\beta-\gamma$ plane around the origin whereas the first figure in Fig.~\ref{fig:S1 FP plots-pert}(b) shows that the region of \tdos enhancement start shrinking as we turn on small but finite $\alpha$.
+Furthermore, we focus on a specific case for exploring the possibility of observing enhancement of \tdos (i.e., $\Delta^{0}_{i,S_{1}}<1$) for a junction of a $\nu_1=1$ and $\nu_2=1/3$ QH system.
+This case could be of relevance as in this case we break the layer symmetry (which is necessary for the observation of simultaneous \tdos enhancement and stability of the junction) by choosing distinct $\nu$ for each layer and both $\nu=1$ and $\nu = 1/3$ represent a quantum Hall state which depicts prominent plateaus in experiments \cite{laughlin1981,stormer1999,Halperin1982}.
+It is expected that \tdos enhancement for the $\nu_2=1/3$ edge will be practically impossible due to strong suppression arising from the $1/\nu$ term in $\Delta_{i,S_{1}}^{0} $, and hence we focus on the $\nu_1=1$ edge only.
+Equation~(\ref{pertur}) implies that \tdos enhancement for the $\nu_1=1$ edge will be possible only if $\beta \, \gamma > \alpha$ in the small $\alpha, \gamma$ limit, which implies that the magnitude of $\alpha,\beta$, and $\gamma$ has to follow a specific hierarchy for \tdos enhancement.
+However, most importantly, this inequality points to the fact that interaction parameters $\gamma$ and $\beta$ are essential for \tdos enhancement while $\alpha$ is not (i.e., $\alpha$ can be zero).
+This point is demonstrated numerically in Fig.~\ref{fig:S1 FP plots-pert}, where the first plot in Fig.~\ref{fig:S1 FP plots-pert}(a) shows enhancement of the \tdos in the $\beta$-$\gamma$ plane around the origin whereas the first plot in Fig.~\ref{fig:S1 FP plots-pert}(b) shows that the region of \tdos enhancement starts shrinking as we turn on small but finite $\alpha$.